zhengxiaoUVic/rmBayes/README.md

 install.packages("rmBayes", repos = "https://zhengxiaouvic.github.io/drat", type = "binary")
 ```

+*AppVeyor and GitHub Action failure may be due to current rstan
+version.*

 ## Statistical Model

 When the homogeneity of variance holds, a linear mixed-effects model